bdasgupta02/cpp-shell-poc/README.md

 ## Improvements in progress
 - Detecting function declarations
 - Concurrency to compensate for compilation times (and other optimizations)
-- Smart output addition and removal for REPL loops
 - Error detection and auto-undo
-- Dedicated printer for printing variable assignments, removing old print statements
+- Dedicated REPL printer for printing variable assignments, removing old print statements
+- `help` function

 ## Custom commands
 - `refresh`